Limitations in Power BI Paginated Reports and Their Workarounds

 Infographic that show the Property Listings report - Power BI Paginated Reports

-However, when we export this report into CSV format, we can immediately notice that the layout is vastly different from the Paginated Report.
-There are only five columns in the Paginated Report, but the CSV is showing four additional columns.
+However, when we export this report into CSV format, we immediately notice that the layout differs vastly from the Paginated Report.
+There are only five columns in the Paginated Report, but the CSV shows four additional columns.
 Also, the names of the columns are not very meaningful.
-What’s happening is that the column names are being selected from the textbox names of the Paginated Reports
+What’s happening is that the column names are selected from the Paginated Reports’ textbox names.

 Infographic that show the Paginated Reports